corsairmarks/planetary_modifier_enhancements/mod/README.md

     * At game start, ensure unhabitable planets with a plentiful minerals modifier(s) have a minerals deposit if they doesn't already have an orbital deposit
 * 2.6.0 Marked compatible with Stellaris version 3.2 "Herbert" - no script changes
 * 2.7.0 Marked compatible with Stellaris version 3.3 "Libra" - no script changes
+* 2.8.0 Marked compatible with Stellaris version 3.4 "Cepheus" - minor enhancement to the Carbon World spawn chances

 ## Source Code